Interest on the Federal Government Debt.

 2024: $880 billion or 3.3% of US GDP.

-Howard Francis, CEO of a private equity firm & Author (3x)
+Howard Francis, Private Equity CEO & Author (3x)

-Fill out our Contact Form This reading material presented with the understanding and agreement that Profit USA Inc. is not engaged in rendering legal or other professional services by posting said material.
+This reading material presented with the understanding and agreement that Profit USA Inc. is not engaged in rendering legal or other professional services by posting said material.
 US Treasury regulations require us to inform you that any US federal tax advice contained herein is not intended or written to be used, and cannot be used, by any person or entity for the purpose of avoiding penalties that may be imposed under the Internal Revenue Code.
 The services of a competent professional should be sought if legal, accounting, tax or expert assistance is required.
+Copyright 2020@ Profits USA